Kilbarrack: History and nature

 Kilbarrack is an old district, whose name can be found on maps and sea charts, many held at Dublin City Archive, going back several hundred years.
 One of its first references is in Archbishop John Alen's register of 1185.

 It was historically a large area of fields, many being 'grange' lands held by Dublin church establishments, with small settlements.
-Over time, two hamlets emerged, Kilbarrack proper, near the seafront, close to the still-extant Kilbarrack Church and Graveyard complex (illustrated below), and Little Kilbarrack, on the road inland (now Tonlegee Road).
+Over time, two hamlets emerged, Kilbarrack proper, near the seafront, close to the still-extant Kilbarrack Church and Cemetery, and Little Kilbarrack, on the road inland (now Tonlegee Road).

 The district is crossed by one of Dublin's small waterways, the Kilbarrack Stream or Donough Water, which enters the sea in two branches.

 The coastal church (mapped as "Kilbarrack Church, in ruins") and surrounding graveyard were a point of call for mariners, and the church is noted in some records as the "Chapel of Mone".
 At one time, ships entering Dublin Bay paid monies to the city authorities towards the upkeep of the chapel.
 Burials within the adjoining cemetery include the grave of Francis Higgins (the "Sham Squire").

 The site of Kilbarrack hamlet, and the part of the district bounding Sutton and Baldoyle, are now together known as Bayside (from inside Kilbarrack Road to Baldoyle Road), while today's Kilbarrack, and the Greendale shopping and civic complex, are close to where Little Kilbarrack stood.
 The Tesco-led shopping centre is near the site of the former "big house" of the area, Kilbarrack House.

 In the 1970s, Swans Nest Court, a complex of tower blocks of flats was built by Dublin Corporation.
 It was demolished and redeveloped into social and affordable housing in the early 2000s after it fell into disrepair.